esri-es/koop-provider-geojson/README.md

 1. You need a geojson dataset accesible though a public URL, for example: [the City Shops](http://esri-es.github.io/geojson2fs-service/data/City_Shops_Villa_nueva_de_la_serena.geojson)

-2. Then, you need to do a Base64 encode of the URL

-   2.1.
-With JavaScript it can be done using the [btoa function](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding).
+2. Then, you need to do a Base64 encode of the URL and replace any remaining character '/' for '_'.
+With JavaScript it can be done using the [btoa function](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) ([check this JS snippet](#snippet-js-to-encode-the-url)).

-   2.2.
-You can also use online free encoders like [base64encode.net](https://www.base64encode.net/)

 3. Then you just need to replace the result of the encoding here: `https://esri-es-etl-crgjcqnzug.now.sh/geojson2fs/<ENCODED_URL>/FeatureServer/0`